lightbend/config/README.md

 file; after the include statement you could go on to override certain settings.

+If you set `config.resource`, `config.file`, or `config.url`
+on-the-fly from inside your program (for example with `System.setProperty()`), be aware that `ConfigFactory` has some internal caches and may not see new values for system properties.
+Use `ConfigFactory.invalidateCaches()` to force-reload system properties.

 #### Note about resolving substitutions in `reference.conf` and `application.conf`

 The substitution syntax `${foo.bar}` will be resolved